decentration/edgeware-node/Validating-on-Edgeware-(UI).md

 Upgrade: websocket
 ```

-**Check the [telemetry dashboard](https://github.com/hicommonwealth/edgeware-node/wiki), and make sure your node is syncing up to the latest block.**
+**Check the [telemetry dashboard](https://github.com/hicommonwealth/edgeware-node/wiki), and make sure your node is syncing up to the latest block.** If any of these steps do not check out, stop now; you will not be able to validate until they are corrected.

 ### 2. Connect via the interface